Tatra T4

-T4 is the name of a tram produced by ČKD Tatra.
+T4 is a tram produced by ČKD Tatra.
 It is the narrower variant of the Tatra T3 model.
 A large number of cars was supplied to the GDR, the USSR, Romania and the former Yugoslavia using names T4D, T4SU, T4R and T4YU, respectively.
 The T4 was originally developed in 1968 and has been continuously modernized or copied since.

 Types

 T4D

 In Germany this type came into four former provincial cities: Dresden, Halle (Saale), Leipzig and Magdeburg.
 It has space for 26 seats and 88 standees.
 Between 1968 and 1986 a total of 1,766 vehicles were delivered.
 The trailers of the T4D-series were called B4D.
 The trailers have two more seats instead of the driver's cab.
 789 trailers were delivered to the above-mentioned cities.

 Thus combinations of several cars became possible.
 This was called "Großzug" ("big train") and most-commonly consisted of two motor cars and a trailer.
 After the German reunification, Germany began a modernization of the T4D cars.
 The modernized cars are designated as T4D-C (Halle), T4D-M (Leipzig), T4D-MS or T4D-MT (Dresden).
 Unmodernized T4Ds were mostly taken out of service.
 Today (2010), unmodernized T4Ds are only used as works cars.
 Magdeburg gave away some cars to the Romanian cities of Oradea and Cluj-Napoca.
 Cars from Halle are used today in Kaliningrad, Iaşi, Belgrade (one car, garage number 1004), Sofia; Leipzig and Dresden vehicles are used in Pyongyang (North Korea) and Rostov-on-Don (Russia).

 Despite still being in working order, the T4Ds were withdrawn from regular service in Dresden mostly due to accessibility concerns, as low floor vehicles are now mandated for all new purchases.
 The T4D still sees service on lines to and from Dresden Technical University and during the Christmas market in order to deliver more frequency.
 In Leipzig, the number of low-floor cars is increased by using low-floor trailer cars.
 The T4 is remarkable particularly for its distinctive design, which differs strongly from later "box" or modern trams.